BIOL W3500 - Independent Research for College, GS and SEAS Students

 BIOL W3500 -Independent study is an opportunity for full-time undergraduates in College, SEAS and GS interested in laboratory research to share in the work of an ongoing research program in our Department or in a comparable laboratory elsewhere in the region.

-The grade for the work as a course, is determined by the sponsor in consultation with Dr. Prywes.
+The grade for the work in the course is determined by Prof. Prywes in consultation with the sponsor.
 The grade is based on regular attendance in the laboratory, a demonstrable understanding of the underlying question being asked by the research, and a clear report on the work accomplished.
 This last, a paper, is required in time for the sponsor to have it when recommending a grade.
 Further details are below.

 A. Finding a research sponsor

 The first step towards doing independent study research is finding a sponsor who will supervise your work.
 You must take the initiative to find a sponsor by contacting faculty who do research you are interested in.
 Any faculty member doing laboratory-based research in biological and biomedical sciences is an eligible sponsor; however mentors that are not on the approved list require departmental approval before registration is considered final.
 There are many excellent mentors not on the list; we would just like to make sure that the projects are appropriate for this course.
 Most sponsors are at Columbia’s Morningside Heights or Health Sciences Campuses, however, sponsors in the New York area outside Columbia are also allowed.
 Some research projects are not allowed if they are not sufficiently related to the type of laboratory-based biological science performed in the department.
 Examples of disallowed work are clinical studies, reading of patient data and surveys of human behavior.
 Therefore, if there is any question, it is good to get approval from Prof. Prywes as early as possible.
 Note that sponsors approved for SURF are not all eligible for W3500 as SURF is a broader program.